How Atlas Schema Monitoring Works: Architecture, Agents, and Key Features

 Documentation

 Schema Monitoring provides a set of tools and features to help you manage and monitor your database schema effectively.
-In addition to a nice ERD visualization of your database schema, you get auto generated Go-style like documentation of your database schema.
+In addition to a nice ERD visualization of your database schema, you get auto-generated documentation of your database schema.

 Schema Changelog

-Once configured, the Atlas agent periodically checks the database schema and if there is a change, reports it back to the cloud where you can see detailed information about the changes detected.
+Once configured, the Atlas agent periodically checks the database schema.
+When a change is detected, it reports the change back to the cloud where you can see detailed information about what was modified.

 Drift Detection

-If you have also set up deployment reporting to Atlas Cloud, Atlas can check if the actual state of your schema matches the expected one if there is a drift, e.g. because someone manually made a change to the database schema.
-If Atlas detects such a drift, you will see it in the Change Log.
+If you have also set up deployment reporting to Atlas Cloud, Atlas can detect schema drift - when the actual state of your schema doesn't match the expected state.
+This can happen when someone manually modifies the database schema outside of your normal deployment process.
+When Atlas detects such drift, you'll see it highlighted in the Change Log.